TheRenegadeCoder/SnakeMD/docs/docs/document-api.rst

 about the format or styling of their documents.
 To help this type of user, we've developed a high-level API which consists of a single function, :func:`snakemd.new_doc()`.
-This function returns a Document object that is ready to be modified using any of the convenience methods available in the Document class.
-Both the :func:`snakemd.new_doc()` function and the Document class are detailed below.
+This function returns a :class:`snakemd.Document` object that is ready to be modified using any of the convenience methods available in the :class:`snakemd.Document` class.
+Both the :func:`snakemd.new_doc()` function and the :class:`snakemd.Document` class are detailed below.

 Module
 ------